 The school is a community of learners.
 In addition to staff development and training at Gillen Brewer, employees are encouraged to pursue educational goals through conferences and various workshops.
 Teachers are required to attend all staff development workshops as well as staff, team, and supervision meetings.
 Staff is also encouraged to attend all school functions listed on the school calendar.

 To be considered, interested applicants MUST submit a cover letter, resume, and two reference letters.
-Please submit materials directly via email to HR@gillenbrewer.com.
+Please submit materials directly via email to HR@gillenbrewer.com OR apply on Indeed.
 Please include your name and the position of interest in the subject line of your email (i.e., Amanda Thompson -- Associate Teacher).

 No telephone inquiries or recruiters please.
 Replies will only be sent to qualified applicants.